tweepy/tweepy/docs/api.rst

    :param place_id: Twitter ID of location which is listed in the Tweet if
                     geolocation is enabled for the user.
    :param file: |file|
    :rtype: :class:`Status` object

-.. method:: API.destroy_status(id)

-   Destroy the status specified by the id parameter.
-The authenticated user must be the author of the status to destroy.

-   :param id: |sid|
-   :rtype: :class:`Status` object